Paris Saint Germain vs Rennes

 Paris Saint Germain

-PSG saw their perfect start to the season come to an end after salvaging a point in a 1-1 draw against Reims last time out.
-Reims were rewarded for their early bravery after a goal from Keito Nakamura left them in the lead inside the first ten minutes.
+PSG saw their perfect start to the season come to an end with a 1-1 draw against Reims.
+Reims' early bravery paid off when Keito Nakamura scored to give them the lead in the first ten minutes.

-While PSG have won 58% of their Ligue 1 games against Rennes in the QSI era, their remarkable form has seen them lose twice since the start of last season.
-A win here would leave PSG with a three-game winning run on home soil, having won their two home matches this season in Ligue 1.
+PSG have won 58% of their Ligue 1 games against Rennes during the QSI era, but they have also dropped points twice since the start of last season.
+A win here would mark a three-game winning streak at home this season in Ligue 1.

 Rennes

-Just like PSG, Friday’s opponents, Rennes, also earned a point in a 1-1 draw against Lens.
-The draw left Rennes in 8th place with 7 points, but Friday’s clash will offer the visitors a chance to climb as high as 4th place temporarily.
+Just like PSG, Friday's opponents Rennes also earned a point in a 1-1 draw against Lens.
+This result left Rennes in 8th place with 7 points.
+Friday's clash offers the visitors a chance to climb as high as 4th place temporarily.

-While returning to winning ways remains the objective, Rennes could suffer three defeats away from home in a row for the first time since 2005-06, having lost to Strasbourg and Reims on the road this season.
-A strong defensive performance will be crucial to prevent this unwanted streak.
+While returning to winning ways remains the objective, Rennes could suffer three defeats away from home in a row for the first time since the 2005-06 season.
+They have already lost to Strasbourg and Reims on the road this season.

 Team form